things I'm missing in ubuntu

 __________________

-DNS publicos de google que seran gratuitos y sin redireccionamiento y lo mejor sin publicidad pero en si lo esencial es que estas DNS publicas de google se pueden utilizar en sistemas operativos LINUX, WINDOWS Y MAC OS.
+__________________DNS publicos de google que seran gratuitos y sin redireccionamiento y lo mejor sin publicidad pero en si lo esencial es que estas DNS publicas de google se pueden utilizar en sistemas operativos LINUX, WINDOWS Y MAC OS.

 Pueden checar el articulo en este link para ampliar su conocimiento.